Hagnander/SFND_3D_Object_Tracking/README.md

 #### Task FP.6 Performance Evaluation 2
 > Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

+The SHITOMASI/BRIEF combination appears to be performing best.

 |Det/des combination|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|
 |---------------|-------|-------|--------|-------|-------|-------|-------|-------|-------|--------|-------|-------|-------|-------|--------|-------|-------|-------|
 |SHITOMASI/BRISK|14.1094|-inf|18.1502|-inf|32.7458|-inf|46.607|-inf|13.2095|-3.45031|22.9315|19.1377|13.503|14.0061|12.0785|-inf|11.3141|12.0282|